adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 ##  Types as structured sets

-From the perspective of Set Theory, a Type is like a set, except that it also has some internal `structure`.
+From the perspective of Set Theory,
+* a `Type` is like a set,
+* its elements are called `terms`,
+* the `belong-to` relation is denoted by `:`.

+&nbsp;

+Thus, if `t` is a term of a Type `T`, we can write `t : T`.

+&nbsp;

+A fundamental axiom is that every term has a unique Type.

+&nbsp;

+Types usually come with rules, called `constructors`, for building terms of the given Type.

+&nbsp;

+The constructors endow their Type with some internal `structure`.

+&nbsp;

+Let's see the definition of natural numbers in Lean.

+---

 ```lean
 inductive myℕ